CameronWD/Restful-Motoracing-API/README.md

 # Database Relations
 ## R9 - Discuss the database relations to be implemented in your application

  The database for this racing api is called "racingapi" and uses postgreSQL.
-It composes of seven tables (entities): User, Driver, Team, Category, Circuit, Race and Result.
-These tables are interconnected via various database relations to faciliate operations and maintain integerity of data in an effort to provide a resiliant and useful database for users.
+It comprises of seven tables (entities): User, Driver, Team, Category, Circuit, Race and Result.
+These tables are interconnected via various database relations to facilitate operations and maintain integrity of data in an effort to provide a resilient and useful database for users.
 The API is meant to be accessed without having a user for the general gathering of information from the API.
 Users are specific for drivers, teams and organizers.

  ![Alltables](/docs/psql/alltables.png)